This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

-Honestly for a long time I didn’t realize that there are carriers made specifically for toddlers.
+Honestly for a long time, I didn’t realize that there were carriers made specifically for toddlers.
 But I am a big fan of baby (or toddler) wearing my kids for travel, so I was so happy to know that once my babies outgrew their baby carrier there were still options for carrying them.

 Do I need a toddler carrier?

 Well, that really depends on you, your child, and your travel style.
 If you like hiking and/or exploring areas that aren’t stroller accessible, a toddler carrier is a lifesaver.